sftpplus/sftpplus-docker/README.rst

 ---------------------

 * Once you have the image created, you may start the new Docker container.
-  In  this example we will run a container named `sftpplus-instance` which is using the `sftpplus:3.29.0` image and makes all the ports available to the outside world.
+  In this example, we will run a container named `sftpplus-instance` which is using the `sftpplus:3.29.0` image and makes all the ports available to the outside world.
 There are a lot of services and ports::